 But why do I bring this up at this point in time?
 It certainly was a sort of happenstance, but I had to tell the story.

 I had recently asked my girlfriend Ann Peterson if I had ever shown her the Journal article and she told me she had read it a few years ago, but she was disappointed because she never knew what happened to my guide Harry Frishman.

 At the end of my Journal article I wrote an epilogue.
 Three weeks after our climb of Peregrine’s Arete, Frishman traveled to Chinese Nepal to climb 24,790-foot Mount Minya Konka, with Yvon Chouinard and several other climbers.
 An avalanche swept the climbers 1,500 feet down the mountainside.
 One of the climbers died of a broken neck.

 But this was before the Internet, so I was unable to get further information about the climb at the time.

 Yet now, Ann’s comment about Harry’s fate spurred me to Google his name recently.
 Sure enough, he had survived the avalanche in China.
-But I found an article about a climb he did in January 1982 on The Middle Teton, back in Wyoming.
+But I found an article about a climb he did in January of 1981, on The Middle Teton, back in Wyoming.